SergeyKanzhelev/apmtips/source/_posts/2017-01-17-alerting-over-analytics-queries.markdown

 | summarize sum(itemCount)
 ```

-Note, I'm using `sum(itemCount)`.
-When sampling is turned on - every `pageView` telemetry item statistically represents `itemCount` of actual page views.
-Not something to worry about on my small blog.

 Note also that I'm using 5 minutes in the past to allow some time for data to arrive.
 Typical latency for the telemetry is under the minute.
 I'm being on a safe side here.

 In order to convert this query into a Pass/Fail statement I can do something like this: